thatreligionmajor/thatreligionmajor/README.md

 <h1 style="text-align: center;">Theresa Barkasy</h1>

+### Developer, Cat-Mom, Banjo Player, and D&D Nerd
+---
-### I'm a full stack developer who is passionate about using programming knowledge to make life easier for everyday people and improving my skillset by learning different languages.
-When I'm not coding, you can find me playing banjo on the front porch, being the best cat-mom there has ever been, or spending the evening in a heated session of D&D.
+<p> I'm a full stack developer who is passionate about using programming knowledge to make life easier for everyday people and improving my skillset by learning different languages. </p>

 ---
 ### Technologies